openmobilityfoundation/mobility-data-specification/metrics/README.md

 [Top][toc]

 ## Authorization
+### For Agencies hosting the Metrics API

-When making requests, the Metrics API expects `provider_id` to be part of the claims in a [JWT](https://jwt.io/) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
-The token issuance, expiration and revocation policies are at the discretion of the Agency/Provider.
+When making requests, the Metrics API expects one of two scopes `metrics:read` or `metrics:read:provider` to be present as part of the `scope` claims in a [JWT](https://jwt.io/) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
+The token issuance, expiration and revocation policies are at the discretion of the Agency.
+​
+If a client has a `metrics:read` scope, they are permitted to read _all_ metrics available via the Metrics API.
+​
+If a client has a `metrics:read:provider` scope, they are only permitted to read metrics which pertain to a particular `provider_id` claim in the aforementioned [JWT](https://jwt.io/) `access_token`.
+​
+Further scopes and requirements may be added at the discretion of the Agency, depending on their particular access control needs.
+### For Providers hosting the Metrics API
+Follow the pattern outlined in Provider API [auth](../provider/auth.md) document.
+Collapse

 [Top][toc]